-Potentiostat electrochemical testing or Electrochemical Impedance Spectroscopy (EIS) is an excellent way to quantify the corrosion and to investigate details not visible otherwise.
+Electrochemical testing using a potentiostat including Electrochemical Impedance Spectroscopy EIS is an excellent way to quantify the corrosion and to investigate details not visible otherwise.
 Electrochemical testing is very sensitive to surface events.
 It determines electrochemical characteristics of a system, measures corrosion rate of material and passivity / pitting behaviour.
 Electrochemical data is normally presented in the form of graphs which are easy to compare for the purpose of e.g. materials compatibility (galvanic corrosion prevention), corrosion resistance / rates in different environments, coatings performance.

 - Determining the porosity in coatings.